BEAR CREEK BLUEGRASS - Bicycle/music social

 • BYOB event

-• $65 includes event T-shirt (register by August 1st to guaranteed a shirt) and koozie, and live music throughout experience -
+• $65 includes event T-shirt (register by August 1st to guarantee a shirt), and live music throughout experience -

 Looking for just a ticket to the main stage show?
-Non-rider tickets available for $35 - Reserve on-line or purchase at the event starting at 7 pm.
+Non-rider tickets available for $35 - Purchase at the event starting at 6 pm.
+Gates open at 6 pm!

 Split Lip Rayfield